ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   interprets `-p` differently from `git`: `git -p add` is `git --paginate add`, but `git add -p` is `git add --patch`.
   For more information take a look at the [tutorial for command-line-options](../tutorials/command-line-options.md).
   By extension this functionality is also available via the `gopts` plugin. _(Klemens Böswirth)_
+- The generated help message was improved.
+It now also gives details about parameter arguments, sub-commands and environment variables in addition to the existing support for option arguments.
+This also means that it is no longer possible to have multiple keys with the `args=remaining` metadata (because their `opt/help` may not bep the same).
+  _(Klemens Böswirth)_

 ### <<Library2>>